 This is a difficult and important moment for the working class.
 Keeping ourselves and our loved ones safe will require solidarity on a massive scale.
 We’ve seen the power of the worker in the wave of strikes and organizing over the last year.
 Our job is to continue building that power in 2022, and beyond.
 Our lives depend on it.

 World of Work 🌍

-USA – Starbucks workers across the country are continuing to organize with Starbucks Workers United.
-Campaigns are now underway in Chicago, Cleveland, Eugene, OR, and Mesa, AZ (the latter just won a favorable ruling from the NLRB and will begin voting this month).
-Meanwhile workers at Elmwood Ave in Buffalo, the first Starbucks to officially unionize, walked off the job last week in protest of unsafe working conditions.
+USA: Starbucks workers across the country are continuing to organize with Starbucks Workers United.
+Campaigns are now underway in Chicago, Ill.; Cleveland, Ohio; Eugene, Ore.; and Mesa, Ariz.
+(The latter just won a favorable ruling from the NLRB and will begin voting this month.)
+Meanwhile, workers at Elmwood Ave in Buffalo, N.Y., the first Starbucks to officially unionize, walked off the job last week in protest of unsafe working conditions.

 IL: As schools across the country are going ahead with in person classes, the Chicago Teachers Union is fighting to keep their students safe by returning to remote learning.
 The teachers are facing opposition from Chicago Public Schools, the mayor’s office, and even the White House.
 The outcome remains to be seen, but for now the teachers are holding strong.